abdelrahman99999/Education-Management-System/README.md

 # Education-Management-System
-Interactive c++ program that do some functionalities of Education Management System
+Interactive c++ console App that do some functionalities of Education Management System